Larry Sharpe (political activist): Education

 Sharpe has called for the decentralization of education in New York State and has proposed a "K-10" model, reducing the span of high school to ready students for the workforce and/or college.
 Sharpe has also rejected standardized testing until high school.
 He stated, "everyone should be able to opt out of testing at any time....it puts kids who have special needs at a huge disadvantage.
 Kids who do not test well are labeled as dumb."

 Additionally, Sharpe stated he would refuse federal grants for education.
 He would also abolish the Board of Regents.

 Gun laws

 In his 2018 gubernatorial bid Sharpe vowed, if elected, to repeal the NY SAFE Act by 2020 and pardon those convicted under its provisions.
 Sharpe supports allowing school teachers and staff to carry firearms on school grounds, on a voluntary basis.

 Personal life

-Sharpe lives with his wife Georgia and their two children in Queens, New York.
+As of 2018, Sharpe lived with his wife Georgia and their two children in Queens, New York.